introlatin/introlatin.github.io/docs/04-textbook/02-verbs/01-imperfect.md

 This unit introduces a new tense: the **imperfect**.
 The name is composed of a negation **im-** prefixed on "perfect", which derives from the Latin verb *perficere*, "to finish."
 Thus, the **imperfect tense** indicates a verbal action that is *not finished*; put differently, the action of an imperfect verb is *incomplete* or *in progress*.
 Like the perfect tense, the **imperfect tense** indicates an action that occurred in the **past**, but the major difference is that the imperfect indicates an action that is **in progress** and takes place **over a period of time**, versus the perfect which indicates an action that is **completed** and happened **in an instant**.
 Note the following comparisons:

-* The boy **saw** the ship. (perfect tense, instantaneous action in the past)
+* The boy **said** hello. (perfect tense, instantaneous action in the past)
 * The teacher **was saying** those words. (imperfect tense, an action in the past that takes place over a period of time)
 * The bull **has been led** by the farmer. (perfect tense, completed action)
 * The bull **was being led** by the farmer. (imperfect tense, in progress action)

-Thus, in English, we form the imperfect tense using helping verbs to indicate its pastness and its incomplete nature:
+Thus, in English, we form the imperfect tense using helping verbs and specific participial forms of the main verb to indicate its pastness and its incomplete nature:

 * (active voice) **was/were [verb]ing**
 * (passive voice) **was/were being [verb]ed**